msolomonTMG/jira-version-changes-slack-notifications/README.md

-Get notified in Slack when an issue is added to a Sprint
+Get notified in Slack when a version date is updated in Jira